fribbels/Fribbels-Epic-7-Optimizer/README.md

 ## Getting Started

 Please read these instructions carefully!
+Here is a step by step video guide to go along with the instructions: https://www.youtube.com/watch?v=bDjP5eiOfK0

 ### Installing the app